geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 I'm not complaining about complexity of the models.
 I'm just literally complaining about dollars cost of the computer to run these things.
 Yeah.
-You look at the Llama 405B, and the smallest one on there, I think, is like 512 H100s.
+You look at the LLaMA 405B, and the smallest one on there, I think, is like 512 H100s.

 ##### **Geohot & Chenyu** [[00:33:33](https://www.youtube.com/watch?v=axTYYYYOHHY&t=2013)]
 Geohot: That's like more money than I've ever had in my life.